syncfusion/ej2-react-docs/src/lineargauge/linear-gauge/getting-started.md

 {% endtab %}

-## Add Gauge Title
+## Adding the Linear Gauge Title

-You can add a title using [`title`](../api/linear-gauge/linearGaugeModel/#title-string) property to the linear gauge to provide quick information to the user.
+The title can be added to the Linear Gauge component using the [`title`](../api/linear-gauge/linearGaugeModel#title-string) property in the Linear Gauge.

 {% tab template="linear-gauge/getting-started", compileJsx=true, sourceFiles="app/**/*.tsx",  isDefaultActive=true %}